DrLex0/quake-frogbots/waypoint/README.md

    - If it is a 2-way teleporter, now do the same thing at the other side to connect its trigger to the destination.
    - Teleports are disabled in manual mode, hence toggle with `O` to get teleported to the other side.
    - It doesn't matter whether you assign a `trigger_teleport` the zone it is in, or its destination zone.
 (I stick with the zone it is in.)

+   Teleport path hygiene:
    - A `trigger_teleport` must only have _incoming_ paths besides its single outgoing destination path (other outgoing paths would be pointless and could mess up path planning).
-     An `info_teleport_destination` of a _1-way teleporter_ should preferably only have _outgoing_ paths besides its single incoming trigger path _(again… telefrag)._
+   - An `info_teleport_destination` of a _1-way teleporter_ should preferably only have _outgoing_ paths besides its single incoming trigger path _(again… telefrag)._
      For a _2-way teleporter_ however, if the destination marker(s) need to be traversed and will be touched when trying to reach the trigger at that end, then the destination marker _must_ also have a path back to that trigger.
-But, never use destination markers as regular path markers if they are high up in the air and cannot be (easily) touched.
-Those must only have outgoing paths.
+   - Never use destination markers as regular path markers if they are high up in the air and cannot be (easily) touched.
+Those must only have outgoing paths, which should only really go towards the marker(s) very near the point where the bot will end up after being teleported.

 9. **Special path modes.** You can apply these while making the paths, or afterwards.
 The modes for a marker's paths can be seen by pressing the `R` key.
    Same workflow as above, only now you also have to select the **mode** with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key); only disconnect mode can also work bidirectionally.